The-Swarm-Corporation/CryptoAgent/README.md

 ## System Architecture
 CryptoAgent follows a modular architecture:

-- **CryptoAnalysisAgent** performs the crypto analysis by combining data fetched from the API with OpenAI's powerful language models.
+- **CryptoAgentAgent** performs the crypto analysis by combining data fetched from the API with OpenAI's powerful language models.
 - **Agent Framework**: The agent architecture, powered by `swarms`, ensures flexibility, scalability, and reliability for enterprise deployments.

 ## Enterprise-Grade Features